androwis/androwis.github.com/_posts/2013-01-29-goals-and-fears.md

 ###Short term goals:
+    - Disconnect intentionally, feel safe and secure in that decision.
+    - Be proud of myself, and what I feel.
+    - Prefer relationships to work.
+    - Do the things I want to do.
     - Be early.
 For everything.
-    - Do the things I want to do.
     - Explore my world.
-    - Be proud of myself, and what I feel.
-    - Prefer relationships to work.
-    - Disconnect intentionally, feel safe and secure in that decision.

 ###Long term goals:
     - Help those I care about.
+    - Love deeply.

 ###Fears:
     - I'm not adding value to whatever I'm working on.